Waiter turns over $32,000 in cash left at Applebee's in California

 Underscoring the waiter’s honesty, Hellyer said there was no surveillance camera in the area where the family left their money.

+The $32,000 sum “probably exceeds or comes close” to the waiter’s annual salary, she said.

 Gomez said the money was returned to the family only after a detective determined it was obtained legally.
-The cash came from rental properties and a Mexican restaurant the family operates in San Jose, he said.
+The cash came from rental properties and a Mexican restaurant the family operates in the San Francisco Bay Area town of San Jose, he said.

 “You know how some people don’t use banks, I think they’re that type of person,” he said.

 The family had attempted to rent a safe deposit box at a bank on Wednesday, but one was not immediately available, he added.
-As a result, he said, they had the cash with them at Applebee’s when they went there to eat and simply forgot it.

-Reporting by Alex Dobuzinskis, Editing by Dan Grebler, Sharon Bernstein and Ken Wills
+As a result, they had the cash with them at Applebee’s when they went there to eat and simply forgot it.
+(Reporting by Alex Dobuzinskis, Editing by Sara Catania and Dan Grebler)